 The Gospels: Jesus from 4 Different Angles

-The first three Gospels are called “Synoptic” Gospels (seeing with the “same eye” or similar view).
+The first three Gospels are the “Synoptic” Gospels (seeing with the “same eye” or similar view).
 They have content and order that resemble each other in many ways.
-The fourth Gospel, John, takes a somewhat different approach from the first three, although all four are consistent with each other.
+The fourth Gospel, John, takes a somewhat different approach from the first three.
+However, all four Gospels are consistent with each other.

-Each Gospel was written for a particular readership:
+Each Gospel author wrote for a particular readership:

-- The Greek physician Luke (reporting to the Greeks around AD 60) portrays our Lord as fully human (although also divine).
+The Greek physician Luke wrote to Greeks around AD 60.
+He portrays our Lord as fully human (although also divine).

-- John’s Gospel (written during the intense persecution of Christians during the reign of Domitian in AD 81-96) presents Jesus as God to the whole world.
+John wrote his Gospel during the reign of Domitian in AD 81-96.
+This time was of intense persecution of Christians.
+John presents Jesus as God to the whole world.

 Acts: A Sequel

 Luke wrote the Book of Acts (ca. AD 61-62) as the sequel to his Gospel.
-Acts tell how the apostles spread early Christianity during its first thirty years of church growth (AD 30-33 to AD 62).
+Acts narrates the early spread of Christianity.
+It concentrates on the first thirty years of church growth (AD 30-33 to AD 62).

 Acts begins with Jesus going back to heaven.
 And then the Holy Spirit’s coming upon the apostles and their ministry in Jerusalem.

-- Whereas the final portion focuses on the Apostle Paul’s conversion and ministry of preaching and planting churches throughout the Mediterranean.
+The final part focuses on the Apostle Paul.
+His conversion and ministry of preaching and planting churches throughout the Mediterranean

 Epistles: Letters Across the World

-Following Acts, there are twenty-one epistles or letters that interpret and apply the Gospel.
-All of these letters were meant to be read publicly, copied, and circulated among the churches.
+Following Acts, there are twenty-one epistles or letters.
+These Apostolic letters interpret and apply the gospel.
+These letters were read in public, copied, and circulated among the churches.

 In general, the epistles explain doctrines and give practical advice.
-They also address spiritual growth, specific church problems, church discipline, church growth, proper Christian behavior, and pastoral concerns.
+They address spiritual growth, proper Christian behavior, and pastoral concerns.
+They also address specific church problems, church discipline, church growth.

-The first 13 epistles were written by Paul.
+Paul wrote the first 13 epistles.
 Although they discuss various topics in each letter, these Pauline Epistles focus on:

-The next eight epistles are called the General Epistles (Hebrews through Jude).
-They were authored by Jesus’ half-brothers James and Jude (Matt.
+The following eight epistles are the General Epistles (Hebrews through Jude).
+The authors included Jesus’s half-brothers James and Jude (Matt.
 13:55; Acts 1:14), two disciples (Peter and John), and an anonymous writer (Hebrews).

-- 1 & 2 Peter provides comfort and encouragement for persecuted Christians while warning against false teachers
+1 & 2 Peter provide comfort and encouragement for persecuted Christians.
+And they warn against false teachers

-- 1, 2, & 3 John were written to encourage fellowship with God and other believers.
-John writes his greatest joy was to see his disciples faithful to God’s word (3 John 1:4).
-He emphasizes Christ’s humanity as a guard against false teaching (called Docetism) infiltrating the church.
+1, 2, & 3 John encourages fellowship with God and other believers.
+He writes his greatest joy was to see his disciples faithful to God’s word (3 John 1:4).
+He emphasizes Christ’s humanity.
+This emphasis was to guard against false teaching (called Docetism) infiltrating the church.

-- Jude encourages believers to remain steadfast and mature in their faith and avoid false teachers.
+Jude encourages believers to remain steadfast and mature in their faith.
+And to avoid false teachers.

 Revelation: The End

-Revelation is a “coded” message meant to comfort persecuted believers encouraging them to remain faithful.
+Revelation is a “coded” message.
+It was to comfort persecuted believers encouraging them to remain faithful.
 The overall message is clear.
 Christ will come again and defeat Satan and the evil forces that oppress God’s children.
 He will restore all things and make an eternal home for his followers.

-No NT books were written after the death of the apostles.
-This means that the canon (or complete authoritative collection) of the New Testament is closed.
+There are no NT books after the death of the apostles.
+Meaning the New Testament is a “closed” canon (or complete authoritative collection).

 Let’s Do This!

-Hopefully, this brief introduction has encouraged you to start reading the Bible daily.
+I hope this brief introduction has encouraged you to start reading the Bible daily.
 Finding practical help with life’s many challenges is essential.
-But even the most valuable changes we see in our habits or lifestyle pale in comparison to becoming more intimate with Christ himself.